NREL/AESD/libs/Haskell/records-haystack/ReadMe.md

 	  }
 	]

 The server is combining observations at different measurement times: i.e., not all variables are measured at exactly the same time.
 In fact some variables are measured at high frequency, and others at low frequency.
-One could imagine several strategies for dealing with this within the CESDS Records API:
+One could imagine several strategies for dealing with this within the AESD Records API:

 1. Only report measurements at the time they were measured.
 This would result in a many records with missing values.
 2. At each time where a measurement has been made, report the most recently measured value of all of the variables.